 Non-alcoholic

-Where to find: In Yunnan Province, of course.
-Alternatively, you can order it online or purchase it from tea shops in big cities.
+Where to find: In Yunnan Province, you can order it online or from tea shops in big cities.

 8. Kombucha